Politics of Louisiana: Federal representation

-Louisiana's two United States Senators are Republicans, Bill Cassidy and John Kennedy, serving since 2015 and 2017, respectively.
+Louisiana's two United States senators are Republicans, Bill Cassidy and John Kennedy, serving since 2015 and 2017, respectively.

 Louisiana is part of the United States District Court for the Western District of Louisiana, the United States District Court for the Middle District of Louisiana, and the United States District Court for the Eastern District of Louisiana in the federal judiciary.
-The district's cases are appealed to the Houston-based United States Court of Appeals for the Fifth Circuit.
+The district's cases are appealed to the New Orleans–based United States Court of Appeals for the Fifth Circuit.

 Corruption

 Louisiana has long been known for its toleration of political corruption.
 Bill Dodd, former lieutenant governor and education superintendent, in his book Peapatch Politics: The Earl Long Era in Louisiana Politics, describes corruption as "a way of life, inherited, and made quasi-respectable and legal by the French freebooters who founded, operated, and left us as the governmental blueprint that is still Louisiana's constitutional and civil law."
 Dodd further notes that some attribute the corruption to "outlaws, gamblers, and fortune hunters who came off the mountains and down the Mississippi River to add their flavor to the Louisiana pot."